moorec-aws/deadline-cloud-for-unreal-engine/SETUP_SUBMITTER_CMF.md

 1. Create a Project from the Meerkat Demo
 1. Open the Project
 1. From the Edit Menu, select Plugins, search for and enable UnrealDeadlineCloudService
-1. Restart Unreal if you've enbaled the plugin for the first time
+1. Restart Unreal if you've enabled the plugin for the first time
 1. Under Edit/Project Settings search for the Movie Render Pipeline section
 1. For Default Remote Executor, select MoviePipelineDeadlineCloudRemoteExecutor
 1. For Default Executor Job, select MoviePipelineDeadlineCloudExecutorJob